-I am so very excited to share with you the gallery wall in my girls fancy room.
-I’ve got a doozy of a post for you, with a giveaway and a fun link party at the end!
-But first–The Girls Fancy Room Gallery Wall:
+Sharing the gallery wall in my girls fancy room.
+I’ve got a doozy of a post for you!

 I’ve been planning this in my head for months, and it is quite different from what I started with, but I LOVE the final results!
 I used Cut it Out unfinished wood frames, which gave me the liberty to paint them however I wanted, which was important because I had very specific colors for this room.
 I’ll share the entire room reveal next week, but today, we talk about the gallery wall. {Some cell phone pics mixed in–don’t just this photographer}